What the generator actually checks

 The 10 DNS lookup limit

-RFC 7208 imposes a maximum of 10 DNS lookups during SPF record evaluation.
-This is a strict limit that, if exceeded, causes a permerror and validation failure.
+RFC 7208 caps SPF evaluation at 10 DNS lookups.
+It is a strict limit: exceeding it causes a permerror and validation failure.

 What counts as a lookup